In this article, we are going to jump right into the regulatory sandbox, covering its creation, process, progress and problems.

 As part of the testing period, firms are required to have customer safeguards and exit strategies that can be implemented when the test finishes.
 This means that the final step is to submit an outcome report to the FCA with test results and findings.
 Firms looking to continue the tested business model have to apply for a “variation of permission” to lift the restrictions imposed during the test.

 Source – Deloitte & Innovate Finance – A journey through the FCA regulatory sandbox

-“The Financial Conduct Authority (FCA) has, in collaboration with 11 financial regulators and related organisations, on 7 August 2018 announced the creation of the Global Financial Innovation Network (GFIN), building on the FCA’s proposal earlier this year to create a ‘global sandbox’”
+“The Financial Conduct Authority (FCA) has, in collaboration with 11 financial regulators and related organizations, on 7 August 2018 announced the creation of the Global Financial Innovation Network (GFIN), building on the FCA’s proposal to create a ‘global sandbox’.”